 Will we still receive a bill from HILCO?

 Yes, you will.
-At a minimum, you will still receive a customer charge fee.
+At a minimum, you will still receive a customer charge fee and any other applicable fees like taxes and securitization charges.
 Depending on how much your system generates will determine how much energy you will use and be billed on.
 During times of high usage and low generation from your system, you will still purchase power from HILCO.
 During times of low usage and high generation from your system, you will over produce and use your energy within a billing period per our Net Metering Policy.

 Are there any added monthly fees for going solar?

 Currently, there are no extra monthly charges for having solar.
 You will have an initial application fee of $50, if your system is under 5 kW, or $250 if your system is 5 kW or greater.